onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 https://en.wikipedia.org/wiki/Atomic_bombings_of_Hiroshima_and_Nagasaki

 kennedy quote - choose to go to the moon not because it is easy but because it is hard

+> "If you think we can't change the world, it just means you're not one of those who will." - [Jacque Fresco](https://www.goodreads.com/quotes/7622314-if-you-think-we-can-t-change-the-world-it-just)